Daniel-KM/Omeka-S-module-Lockout/README.md

 Description
 -----------

-Limit the number of login attempts possible both through normal login as well as using auth cookies.
+Limit the number of login attempts possible both through normal login.

-By default Omeka S allows unlimited login attempts either through the login page or by sending special cookies.
+By default Omeka S allows unlimited login attempts either through the login page.
 This allows passwords (or hashes) to be brute-force cracked with relative ease.

 Limit Login Attempts blocks an Internet address from making further attempts after a specified limit on retries is reached, making a brute-force attack